Configure the Application Control Update Server

 For security reasons, some customer environments require direct control over the distribution and installation of periodic signature updates for signature services such as Gateway AntiVirus, Intrusion Prevention, and Data Loss Prevention.

-WatchGuard offers Offline Signature Updates that enables you to download the latest signatures for these services directly from WatchGuard, and then use a script to manually install these files on your Firebox or XTM devices.
+WatchGuard offers Offline Signature Updates that enable you to download the latest signatures for these services directly from WatchGuard, and then use a script to manually install these files on your Fireboxes.

 A special set of credentials are required to access the signature update files from the WatchGuard servers.
-For more information, contact your local WatchGuard representative.
+For more information about this feature, contact WatchGuard technical support.